NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     cudaStreamBeginCapture(stream, cudaStreamCaptureModeGlobal);

 * Starts capturing all GPU operations submitted to stream.

+.. admonition:: Explanation
+   :class: attention

-* cudaStreamCaptureModeGlobal means all GPU work in the stream is recorded as graph nodes.
+   ``cudaStreamCaptureModeGlobal`` means all GPU work in the stream is recorded as graph nodes.

 Record each operation as a node in the graph: